WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 These serve as inputs to the following scripts

-##  2.  reportingunits_NM.ipynb - generate a list of units where water use aggregated
+##  2.  reportingunits_TX.ipynb - generate a list of units where water use aggregated
  Input Table:
  **REPORTING_UNIT.csv**